peakflames/mogzi/docs/process/04_02_service_domain_design.md

 - **Logging Integration**: Structured logging for debugging
 - **User Feedback**: Clear error messages for user-facing operations

-This service layer and domain design provides a robust foundation for MaxBot's functionality, emphasizing reliability, performance, and maintainability while supporting the complex requirements of an AI-powered CLI application.
+This service layer and domain design provides a robust foundation for Mogzi's functionality, emphasizing reliability, performance, and maintainability while supporting the complex requirements of an AI-powered CLI application.